vearch/vearch/docs/APILowLevelOnGPU.md

 ````

 * engine
-* max_size : max documents for each partition
 * index_size : **index_size should set 0**
 * nprobe : should not larger than 1024(CUDA >= 9.0) or 2048(CUDA >= 9.2), you can set it when at search time
 * keyword